sushilsridhar/cs-fundamentals/cn/README.md

 Job       : determine how to send the data packets from source to destination
 ```

-Transmission Control Protocol (TCP) The transmission control protocol (TCP) is a transport layer protocol that works along with the internet protocol to transmit data over the internet.
+Transmission Control Protocol (TCP) is a transport layer protocol that works along with the internet protocol to transmit data over the internet.
 It is a connection-oriented and reliable protocol i.e. it establishes the connection first and then only, sends data over the established connection hence, there is no packet loss in the transmission control protocol.

 Transmission Control Protocol is responsible for the delivery of data once the Internet protocol gets the IP address of the destination.